w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-society-kusama.md

 the bidding.
 A few things you need to be aware of.
 First, you should vote on candidates who applied for the membership in every rotation period.

-Second, you will need to claim your payout manually by calling `payout` after the lock-up time.
-It is the same as the above mentioned lock-up formula.
+Second, you will need to claim your payout manually by calling `payout` after the lockup time.
+It is the same as the above mentioned lockup formula.

 ![Society Payout](../../assets/society/payout.jpg)